ATLANTA (AP) - Spending last season with Atlanta gave Mike Dunham an appreciation for Marian Hossa and Ilya Kovalchuk.

 "I felt at 2-2 that we missed a lot of good scoring chances," Thrashers coach Bob Hartley said.
 "We could have scored 20 goals.
 What counts is that we had the game, we had the crowd behind us and the momentum, and we gave it away."

 The Islanders had lost five of seven and 11 of 15 to fall into 11th place in the East.
-New York has earned points in five straight games - four since the All-Star break.
+New York has earned points in five straight games - four since the all-star break.

-Nolan rested center Alexei Yashin, who has tendinitis in his right knee, and No. 1 goalie Rick DiPietro, who was knocked out quickly by the Thrashers in the previous meeting after he allowed three goals on five shots.
+Nolan rested centre Alexei Yashin, who has tendinitis in his right knee, and No. 1 goalie Rick DiPietro, who was knocked out quickly by the Thrashers in the previous meeting after he allowed three goals on five shots.

 "Especially after the last so-called defeat, we responded well," Nolan said of his team's loss to Detroit.
 "Missing the people we were, it was a good win for us."